ZeraGmbH/SourceMock/readme.md

 The existing implementations wrap old interfaces to the devices mentiond above or simulate their behaiviour.

-This repository is primarily meant to be used as a submodule to other projects, namely [WebSAM](https://github.com/ZeraGmbH/websam) and [ZENUX](https://github.com/ZeraGmbH/meta-zera).
+This repository is primarily serves as a submodule to other projects, namely [WebSAM](https://github.com/ZeraGmbH/websam) and [ZENUX](https://github.com/ZeraGmbH/meta-zera).
+For information on how to set this project up, refer to these projects.